 Registrar-generated "AuthInfo" codes must be unique on a per-domain basis.

-The "Auth-Info" codes must be used solely to identify a Registered Name Holder, whereas the FOA's still need to be used for authorization or confirmation of a transfer request, as described in Section 2 and Section 4 of this policy.
+The "Auth-Info" codes must be used solely to identify a Registered Name Holder, whereas the FOAs still need to be used for authorization or confirmation of a transfer request, as described in Section 2 and Section 4 of this policy.

 Registry Requirements